sendgrid/docs/content/docs/ui/sending-email/adding-dynamic-content-with-handlebars-in-marketing-campaigns.md

 In this example, you will see how to conditionally change a message based on a recipient’s proximity to a store location, allowing you to deliver the sales most relevant to them.

 To achieve this, you can maintain a custom field called `nearest_zip_code` that holds the store nearest each customer.
-You will automatically have this custom field available to you as a Tag in the Marketing Campaigns editors.
+You will automatically have this custom field available to you on the Tag tab in the Marketing Campaigns editors.

 To change your message using this tag, your Handlebars code might look like the following example.